 Re-facing

 This is the fine skill of giving each hammer the correct tension.
-It is done by needling the felt, opening it out so that it rebounds off the string at the correct speed.
-Normally new hammers are too hard and bright and need “deep voicing” to cause them to bounce off the strings at the correct speed.
+It is done by needling the felt around the strike point, opening it out so that it rebounds off the string at the correct speed.
+Normally, new hammers are too hard and bright and need “deep voicing” to cause them to bounce off the strings at the correct speed.
 The technician learns from experience what the correct tone should be.
 Once the felt is at the right tension, then the hammer is fine voiced.
 On grand pianos, this includes voicing the piano for “una corda” or soft pedal playing, giving it a mellower tone when the soft pedal is depressed.
 Cost of toning: full toning about £400 – £700.(2020)

 Fitting tuning pins